himanshunaidu/data512/data-512-homework_1/README.md

 Filename: [rare-disease_monthly_desktop_201501-202409.json](data/rare-disease_monthly_desktop_201501-202409.json)

-Description: This file contains the sum of mobile web and mobile app traffic for each article for each month in the specified date range.
+Description: This file contains the desktop traffic for each article for each month in the specified date range.

 Data Schema: